 Student Loan Debt Collection in Florida

-Federal and private student loans follow entirely different collection processes.
-Federal student loan debt has no statute of limitations, and the Department of Education can garnish wages administratively without filing a lawsuit or obtaining a court judgment.
-Private student loan debt follows the same five-year statute of limitations and civil collection process as credit card debt in Florida.
+Federal and private student loans follow entirely different collection paths in Florida.
+Federal student loan debt has no statute of limitations, and the Department of Education can garnish wages administratively—without filing a lawsuit or obtaining a court judgment.
+Private student loan debt follows the same five-year statute of limitations and civil collection process as credit card debt.

-This distinction matters because Florida’s strongest wage protection—the head of household exemption—blocks garnishment by private creditors but does not stop federal administrative wage garnishment.
+Florida’s strongest wage protection, the head of household exemption, blocks garnishment by private creditors but does not stop federal administrative wage garnishment.
 A borrower who assumes that head of household status protects all wages may discover that 15% of disposable pay is being withheld before the next paycheck arrives.

 Speak With a Florida Asset Protection Attorney